Scroll down to find out more

 electric container gantry cranes

 Approximately 90 automated guided vehicles (AGVs) transport the containers from the gantry cranes to the yard.
-65 percent of these AGVs are already battery-driven, while the rest are still powered by diesel and diesel-electric drives.
-From the end of 2022, all AGVs will be powered by fast-charging lithium-ion batteries.
+80 percent of these AGVs are already battery-driven, while the rest are still powered by diesel and diesel-electric drives.
+2023 all AGVs will be powered by fast-charging lithium-ion batteries.
 All batteries are charged using green electricity.

 percent of the AGVs are battery-driven